Social English speaking course with a foreigner tutor: individual and small private group conversational classes in Hong Kong

 Fluent speaking and understanding improving oral English lessons

 In this English conversation course we're going to talk about various topics in the lessons if you are at intermediate or advanced level, that is, you can understand an English speaker and express your thoughts.

 There are lots of interesting discussion topics available but you can start any topics you want to talk about.
 Sometimes topics naturally emerge during the lessons and they often relate to our everyday lives.

-At intermediate level the purpose of the class is talk about everyday issues at work, in the street, in a shop etc. using stories and other conversation stimulating methods.
+At intermediate level the purpose of the class is speaking about everyday social issues at work, in the street, in a shop etc. using stories and other conversation stimulating methods.

-At advanced level we can use topics that relate to success in your career, study, relationship, health, emotion and stress management and understand the social environment we live in.
+At advanced level we can use topics that relate to success in your career, study, relationship, health, emotion and stress management, marketing, leadership and understand the social environment we live in.

 You can have conversation with the English teacher